ft-interactive/marketdata-getter/README.md

     });

 getter('AAPL');

+getter('AAPL,XOM', true); //the true switch is a sets the getter to request performance metrics (market cap etc) rathert than current quote
 ```

 This isnt in npm yet but you can install it in you npm/yarn by adding the foolowing line to your depndencies